jdhao/blog_source/markdown2pdf_pandoc.md

 world
 ```

-Using space at the line end for formating is annoying since it cause the
+Using space at the line end for formatting is annoying since it cause the
 trailing whitespace warning.
 The space characters are also not visible.

 Pandoc also provides an